-Those who have been reading for a while know I’ve been planning a career transition for several years…a transition which escalated in an unexpected way last month through a process which I now understand is known as transparent separation.
+Those who have been reading for a while now I’ve been planning a career transition for several years…a transition which previously escalated in an unexpected through a process which I now understand is known as transparent separation.

-Long story short, this last Monday was was my first official day of “self employment.”
+Long story short, August 2, 2019 was was my first official day of “self-employment.”
 I have done a lot of freelance work over the years, but always as supplemental income.
 Now I’m doing that full time, and it’s a HUGE change.

 Here’s what I’ve learned so far.

 New Daily Routine

 One of my biggest challenges has been settling into a new daily routine.
 For many years, my schedule revolved around my 8-5 corporate office job.
 Although I really wasn’t a fan of the monotony, the commute, or the open office environment, the regular schedule provided a sense of structure to my life that I needed more than I apparently realized.

 Now I’m home and I can do whatever I want, whenever I want.
 I can eat whatever I want, whenever I want.
 I can get up, nap, and go to bed whenever.
 Woo-hoo!
 It’s like being on vacation 24-7!!!